nikitavoloboev/data/programming-languages/go/Go.md

 # Notes

-- I can call functions from anywhere if they are in the same packagez
+- I can call functions from anywhere if they are in the same package.
+-